AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 Document Security can save audit history for policy-protected files so that you can audit the actions that users perform on your files.

-Audited events for Word, Excel, and PowerPoint files include these:
+Audited events for Word, Excel, and PowerPoint files include the following:

 **Secure a New Document** Policy applied to a file